Lady Jets ready for South Central Tourney

-The Lady Jets will begin their pursuit of a spot in the Division I College Softball World Series Thursday when they open play in the South Central District Tournament at Piedmont High.
+ENID, Okla. — The Lady Jets will begin their pursuit of a spot in the Division I College Softball World Series Thursday, May 11, 2023, when they open play in the South Central District Tournament at Piedmont High.

 The Lady Jets’ first round opponent is Rose State.
 Rose State swept the Lady Jets at Pacer Field on May 4, 4-3 and 5-3.
 At Rose State, NOC Enid split, winning 6-3 and losing 6-4.